 Biosolids are solids materials removed from the wastewater through treatment.
 Pathogens in the biosolids are significantly reduced by the treatment process.
-After we remove a significant amount of water from the resulting material, we transport it to our farm to be reused as fertilizer.
+After we remove a significant amount of water from the resulting material, we transport it to our Twenty Mile South Biosolids Application Site to be reused as fertilizer.

 Methane generated by the treatment process is used to heat water in boilers for process heating and to fuel engines that operate wastewater pumps, thereby offsetting electricity for motor-driven pumps.

 - West Boise Wastewater Treatment Plant is rated at 24 million gals/day and runs at approximately 16 million gals/day

-Lander Street Wastewater Treatment Plant is rated at 15 million gals/day and runs at approximately 13 million gal/day.
+- Lander Street Wastewater Treatment Plant is rated at 15 million gals/day and runs at approximately 13 million gal/day.

 Total capacity for both plants is 39 million gals/day.
-The West Boise Wastewater Treatment Plant is planned for expansion in 2016.